When Life Requires a Move

 Any extended family in the new location.

-Overall impact of relocation on the child mentally or emotionally.
+The overall impact of relocation on the child mentally or emotionally.

 Ultimately, the judge will consider if accompanying the relocating parent is in the best interest of the child when making a final determination.